Spencer Horsey de Horsey1

 Rt.
 Hon.
 Lord Charles William Brudenell-Bruce was born on 18 June 1834.1 He was the son of Charles Brudenell-Bruce, 1st Marquess of Ailesbury and Maria Elizabeth Tollemache.1 He married Augusta Georgiana Sophia Seymour, daughter of Frederick Charles William Seymour and Lady Augusta Hervey, on 2 February 1860.1 He died on 16 April 1897 at age 62, without issue.1

-He gained the rank of Captain in the service of the 1st Life Guards.1 He gained the rank of honorary Major in the service of the Royal Wiltshire Yeomanry.1 He held the office of Member of Parliament (M.P.) for North Wiltshire between 1865 and 1874.1 He held the office of Member of Parliament (M.P.) for Marlborough between 1878 and 1885.1 He held the office of Vice-Chamberlain of the Household to HM Queen Victoria between 1880 and 1885.1 He was invested as a Privy Counsellor (P.C.).1
+He gained the rank of Captain in the 1st Life Guards.1 He gained the rank of honorary Major in the Royal Wiltshire Yeomanry.1 He held the office of Member of Parliament (M.P.) for North Wiltshire between 1865 and 1874.1 He held the office of Member of Parliament (M.P.) for Marlborough between 1878 and 1885.1 He held the office of Vice-Chamberlain of the Household to HM Queen Victoria between 1880 and 1885.1 He was appointed Privy Counsellor (P.C.)1

 Citations